azimuth-cloud/azimuth-config/docs/best-practice.md

 manual trigger.
 Once the change has been validated in `staging`, the job to deploy to `production` can be actioned.

+It is also possible to run [integration tests](./deployment/testing.md) against a deployment.
+It is recommended that this is configured to run automatically for at least `aio` and `staging` environments.
+It should also be safe to run against `production` as long as the tests are configured to target an isolated project.

 A
 [sample GitLab CI/CD configuration](https://github.com/stackhpc/azimuth-config/tree/stable/.gitlab-ci.yml.sample)
 is provided that implements this workflow for GitLab-hosted repositories.